-Old-School Gun Control: Portrait of Firearm Safety in Rural Indiana, 1956
+Portraits of Schoolkids Learning Firearm Safety in Rural Indiana, 1956

 Guns.
-It sometimes seems, especially now, that we can’t talk about anything in American life without somehow, at some point, referencing the nation’s enduring obsession with guns.
+It sometimes seems that we can’t really talk about anything in American life without somehow, at some point, referencing the nation’s enduring obsession with guns.
 After the unspeakable horror of Sandy Hook (and the Wisconsin Sikh temple massacre, Virginia Tech, Columbine, Jared Lee Loughner’s 2011 slaughter in Tuscon, Chicago’s terrifying spike in gun-related violence in 2012 and on and on), the national conversation around gun rights and gun control has assumed an urgency that at times verges on desperation.

 What the hell, everyone seems to be asking, can we do about the endless killing?

 The numbers related to gun violence in the land of the free are, of course, deeply chilling.
-More than 8,500 Americans were murdered by guns (or rather, by killers wielding guns) in 2011, according to the most recent FBI data.
+More than 8,500 Americans were murdered by guns (or rather, by killers wielding guns) in 2011, according to FBI data.
 Of those, 565 were under the age of 18; 119 were kids 12 or younger.
-Wherever one comes down on the gun debate, most sane people can agree that those statistics are a national disgrace and . . . well, insane.
+Meanwhile, according to at least one study, the annual number of deaths in America by gunfire is likely to exceed that of traffic fatalities by 2015.
+Wherever one comes down on the gun debate, most sane people can agree that those sort of statistics are a national disgrace and . . . well, insane.